joshjohanning/ado_workitems_to_github_issues/README.md

 # ado_workitems_to_github_issues

-##  Notes

-Just a heads up, if you have the `-gh_update_assigned_to` flag set to `$true`, you/your users will receive a lot of emails.
+PowerShell script to migrate Azure DevOps work items to GitHub Issues

 ### Prerequisites

 1. Install az devops and github cli where this is running (ie: action or locally; GitHub-hosted runners already have)
-2. Create a label for EACH work item type that is being migrated (as lower case)
+2. In GitHub, [create a label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for EACH work item type that is being migrated (as lower case)
     - ie: "user story", "bug", "task", "feature"
-3. define under what area path you want to migrate
+3. Define under what area path you want to migrate
-    - You can modify the WIQL if you want to use a different way to migrate work items, such as [TAG] = "migrate"
+    - You can modify the WIQL if you want to use a different way to migrate work items, such as `[TAG] = "migrate"`

 ### Things it migrates

 1. Title
 2. Description (or for a bug, repro steps and/or system info)
 3. State (if the work item is done / closed, it will be closed in GitHub)
 4. It will try to assign the work item to the correct user in GitHub - based on ADO email before the `@`
     - This uses the `-gh_update_assigned_to` and `-gh_assigned_to_user_suffix` options
     - Users have to be added to GitHub org
-6. Migrate acceptance criteria as part of issue body (if present)
+5. Migrate acceptance criteria as part of issue body (if present)
-7. Adds in the following as a comment to the issue:
+6. Adds in the following as a comment to the issue:
     - Original work item url
     - Basic details in a collapsed markdown table
     - Entire work item as JSON in a collapsed section
+7. Creates tag "copied-to-github" and a comment on the ADO work item with `-$ado_production_run $true"`.
+The tag prevents duplicate copying.

 ### To Do
-1. Create a comment on the Azure DevOps work item that says "Migrated to GitHub Issue #"
+1. Provide user mapping option

 ### Things it won't ever migrate
 1. Created date/update dates